darko-mesaros/krtk.rs/README.md

 `krtk.rs` is a high-performance, serverless URL shortener built with Rust and AWS CDK.
 Running fully AWS.

+> ⚠️ THIS IS NOT PRODUCTION READY ⚠️
+> There is no authentication implemented yet.
+So feel free to explore this project and tinker with it, but it would be unwise to implement this in any sort of production capacity.
+You have been warned.

 This project demonstrates the integration of Rust-based Lambda functions with AWS services like API Gateway, DynamoDB, and CloudFront to create a scalable and responsive web application.
 The infrastructure is defined as code using AWS CDK, enabling easy deployment and management.

 Huge shout out to [Luciano](https://www.linkedin.com/in/lucianomammino/) and [James](https://www.linkedin.com/in/james-eastham/) for making the [Crafing Lambda Functions in Rust book](https://rust-lambda.com/) which enabled me to build this. 👏